josuah/notmarkdown/README.md

-NotWiki
+notwiki
 =======

-[NotWiki](/notwiki/) is a very simple site generator tool, that support a simple subset of markdown in which this document is formatted:
+[Notwiki](/notwiki/) is a very simple site generator tool, that support a simple subset of markdown in which this document is formatted: notmarkdown.
-NotMarkdown.

 It supports publication of the same .md files for both http+html and gopher+gph.

-This documentation is maintained in the `./doc/` directory of the git repo, and on `make site`, a build target regenerates the documentation using NotWiki.
+This documentation is maintained in the `./doc/` directory of the git repo, and on `make site`, a build target regenerates the documentation using notwiki.

 How to use it?
 --------------